 * Communities within the Juan de Fuca Electoral Area, Salt Spring Island Electoral Area and the Southern Gulf Islands Electoral Areas are eligible to apply for funding (as defined on the Capital Regional District website – www.crd.bc.ca)

 - A municipal government, or regional district, established by or under B.C. legislation with a population of 25,000 people or less.

 - An unincorporated area with a population of 25,000 people or less whose application is submitted through a regional district or a not-for-profit organization.*

-- A band council within the meaning of Section 2 of the federal Indian Act or any successor to a band council established under federal legislation, governing bodies of treaty First Nations, Nisga’a Lisims Government and a Nisga’a Village Government.
+- A First Nations band council within the meaning of Section 2 of the federal Indian Act or any successor to a band council established under federal legislation, governing body of treaty First Nations, Nisga’a Lisims Government and a Nisga’a Village Government

 - An organization incorporated as a not-for-profit corporation or society formed under an Act of Canada or a province or territory of Canada and in good standing under the relevant Act.

 - Not-for-profit co-operatives incorporated as community service co-ops under the B.C.
 Co-operative Association Act are considered eligible as a not-for-profit organization.

 - Not-for-profit organizations must have a B.C. location and be active in the Province.